 Planned: dissertation

-• demonstrate the ability to identify the need for further knowledge
+• Demonstrate the ability to identify the need for further knowledge

 Carried out: half-time essay completed, future and present projects approved in doktorandsamtals